-- (f) operations at significant risk of incidents of forced labour or compulsory labour1 either in terms of: - i. type of operation (such as manufacturing plant); or - ii. countries or geographic areas with operations considered at risk; - (g) operations at significant risk of incidents of child labour2 either in terms of: - i. type of operation (such as manufacturing plant); or - ii. countries or geographic areas with operations considered at risk. - In describing the main types of people in its own workforce who are or could be negatively affected, based on the materiality assessment set out in ESRSNESRS 2 IM 1, the undertaking shall disclose whether and how it has developed an understanding of how people with particular characteristics, those working in particular contexts, or those undertaking particular activities may be at greater risk of harm.

-15.16.Paragraph 16 has been deleted.
+- ii. countries or geographic areas with operations considered at risk. - 15.
+In describing the main types of people in its own workforce who are or could be negatively affected, based on the materiality assessment set out in NESRS 2 IM 1, the undertaking shall disclose whether and how it has developed an understanding of how people with particular characteristics, those working in particular contexts, or those undertaking particular activities may be at greater risk of harm. - 16.
+Paragraph 16 has been deleted.